nienkedekker/fronteers-2016/README.md

-My notes on [https://fronteers.nl/congres/2016](Fronteers 2016).
+My notes on [Fronteers 2016](https://fronteers.nl/congres/2016).
 Don't mind any spelling mistakes, and any potential misinterpretations are all mine :)

 **DAY ONE**
 * [Ire Aderinokun: What About CSS?
 Progressive enhancement and CSS.](#ire)